akhtarfath/SentimentAnalysisOfVaccination/README.md

-# Repository Android Application Sentiment Analysis of Vaccination
+# Repository Android Application Sentiment Analysis of Vaccination (Bangkit Capstone Project)
 ## Sentiment Analysis of Vaccination (SAV)
 Around 51% of Indonesians refuse and are confused by the COVID-19 vaccination.
 This is due to the lack of public knowledge about the importance of COVID-19 vaccination.
 They want to know public opinion about the COVID-19 vaccine in Indonesia and how the progress of vaccination is.
 Around 54% of respondents choose to use social media to access information about COVID-19 vaccination, with this social media as a benchmark for Indonesian people in making decisions regarding COVID-19 vaccination.
 Therefore, the use of social media as a reference for sentiment analysis can create a mobile platform as a solution to related problems.